 Delight or disappointment

-On Thursday, 16 April, parents in England find out the primary school where their child has been offered a place for the start of the new academic year in September.
-All children born between 1 September 2015 and 31 August 2016 are eligible for a September school reception place.
-The Good Schools Guide predicts that although the majority of children will be given a place at their first-choice school, many will still miss out.
+On Friday, 16 April, parents in England find out the primary school where their child has been offered a place for the start of the new academic year in September.
+All children born between 1 September 2016 and 31 August 2017 are eligible for a September school reception place.
+The Good Schools Guide expects that although the majority of children will be given a place at their first-choice school, many will still miss out.

 A free pdf containing advice on what to do after receiving a disappointing Primary School offer is available to download from The Good Schools Guide.
 Sign up below.